Hamilton roars back to win British GP after Verstappen crash

-That gave Hamilton 11 laps to chase down leader Charles Leclerc in a Ferrari and he made the pass for the win with just two laps to go – and on the same corner where he had tangled with Verstappen.
-The British driver was cheered on to his eighth career victory at Silverstone by the passionate home fans.
+It gave him 11 laps to chase down leader Charles Leclerc in a Ferrari and Hamilton made the pass for the win with just two laps to go — and on the same corner where he had tangled with Verstappen.
+The British driver was cheered on to his eighth career victory at Silverstone by the passionate home fans, who also gave him a standing ovation.

+Hamilton, who then drove a victory lap brandishing the British flag, cut the gap to Verstappen in the drivers’ championship from 33 points to eight.

 Then he climbed the rail and ran toward the grandstands waving the flag to his adoring crowd.

-Verstappen crashed out of the race after clashing with Hamilton, with the Dutchman spinning hard into a barrier with an impact which registered at 51G.
+Verstappen crashed out of the race when a spirited first lap battle with Hamilton sent the Dutchman spinning hard into a barrier, with an impact which registered at 51G.

 The race was red-flagged to allow for repairs to the tire barrier.
 Verstappen, wobbly as he climbed from his car, was initially seen in the Silverstone medical center but then transported to a local hospital for further evaluation.